 - Losses are inflicted automatically by the combat engine, pro-rata to the units' respective strengths and weight on the battlefield, and for some units whether if they take hit first (frontline) or last (defenses). - When a unit loses half or more of her initial strength, it may become demoralized or panicked.
 Panicked units leave the battlefield and no longer fight (but can suffer losses in excess).
 Each demoralization or panic increases battle exhaustion by 1, thereby possibly shortening the battle. - In case of rout (side's morale drops to 0 or lower and rout test fails); a pursuit may happen (a free round of fire against all routed surviving units). - In some cases where battle involves on the victorious side units able to breakthrough (such as armor, leaders, planes, mechanized troops etc...), a breakthrough may occur.
 In essence it gives the victor the possibility to move into an adjacent region (and start a battle there if the enemy is present).
-Up to two successive breakthrough may occur from breakthrough battle for a given stack.
+More than one successive breakthrough may occur from breakthrough battle when specific, expert, leaders are present.